cs50nestm/programs/bubblesort/README.md

     </span>
   </summary>
 <br>
   You may want to include a counter for the amount of swaps made.
-You can reset the counter to 0 just before you execute the inner `for` loop.
-After the inner loop is finished, check to see if `counter == 0`.
-If this is true there are no more swaps to be made and you can execute the `break` statement, which will terminate the outer loop.
+You can reset the counter to 0 just before you execute the inner <code>for</code> loop.
+After the inner loop is finished, check to see if <code>counter == 0</code>.
+If this is true there are no more swaps to be made and you can execute the <code>break</code> statement, which will terminate the outer loop.
 </details>